-NIMS ICS 209

-Incident Status Summary
+ICS 209 Incident Status Summary

 Purpose.
-To support the needs of the incident, the Incident Status Summary (209) collects basic incident decision support information at the incident level.
-It is the primary mechanism for reporting incident decision support information above the incident level to incident coordination and support organizations, including agency/organizational managers and executives.
-As such, the 209 contains basic information elements needed to support decision-making at all levels above the incident to support the incident.
-Decision-makers may include the agency having jurisdiction, but also all multiagency coordination system (MACS) elements and parties, such as cooperating and assisting agencies/organizations, dispatch centers, emergency operations centers, administrators, elected officials, and local, tribal, county, State, and Federal agencies.
-Once the 209 information has been submitted from the incident, decision-makers and others at all incident support and coordination points may transmit and share the information (based on its sensitivity and appropriateness) for access and use at local, regional, State, and national levels as it is needed to facilitate support.
+The ICS 209 is used for reporting information on significant incidents.
+It is not intended for every incident, as most incidents are of short duration and do not require scarce resources, significant mutual aid, or additional support and attention.
+The ICS 209 contains basic information elements needed to support decisionmaking at all levels above the incident to support the incident.
+Decisionmakers may include the agency having jurisdiction, but also all multiagency coordination system (MACS) elements and parties, such as cooperating and assisting agencies/organizations, dispatch centers, emergency operations centers, administrators, elected officials, and local, tribal, county, State, and Federal agencies.
+Once ICS 209 information has been submitted from the incident, decisionmakers and others at all incident support and coordination points may transmit and share the information (based on its sensitivity and appropriateness) for access and use at local, regional, State, and national levels as it is needed to facilitate support.

-Accurate and timely completion of the 209 is necessary to identify appropriate resource needs, determine allocation of limited resources when multiple incidents occur, and secure additional capability when there are limited resources due to constraints of time, distance, or other factors.
-The information included on the 209 influences the priority of the incident, and thus its share of available resources and incident support.
+Accurate and timely completion of the ICS 209 is necessary to identify appropriate resource needs, determine allocation of limited resources when multiple incidents occur, and secure additional capability when there are limited resources due to constraints of time, distance, or other factors.
+The information included on the ICS 209 influences the priority of the incident, and thus its share of available resources and incident support.